Librarian and library assistants pay equity claim

 On 6 November 2020 NZEI Te Riu Roa raised a pay equity claim for librarians and those people doing same or similar work in state and state-integrated schools in New Zealand.

 Arguability for this claim has been agreed with NZEI Te Riu Roa.
-A notification letter and factsheet about the claim will be sent to all affected employees by 17 February.
-Schools will receive a letter and copy of the notification and factsheet in the same week, and will be required to talk to their affected employees to make sure they have received a copy of this letter.
+A notification letter and factsheet about the claim was sent to all affected employees on 17 February 2021.
+Schools received a letter and copy of the notification and factsheet in the same week, and are required to talk to their affected employees to make sure they have received a copy of this letter.

-From 17 February 2021, until the claim is settled (if this is the outcome of the investigation), this letter and factsheet will also need to be given to any new employees who start a role covered by the claim, on their first day of employment.
+Until the claim is settled (if this is the outcome of the investigation), this letter and factsheet will also need to be given to any new employees who start a role covered by the claim, on their first day of employment.
+You can view a copy of this notification letter [DOCX, 155 KB] and factsheet [PDF, 806 KB].

 Last reviewed: Has this been useful?
 Give us your feedback